SebastianHeyneman/compare-SF-neighborhoods/fog/README.md

 Thanks to the [GIS Stack Exchange](https://gis.stackexchange.com/questions/311573/how-do-i-turn-a-fog-belt-zone-raster-map-into-a-geographic-map-of-expected-fog/311580?noredirect=1#comment507826_311580) for helping with analysis on the summertime fog raster files.

-Thank you to Dr. Alicia Torregrosa from the Western Geographic Science Center for explaining the summertime fog research.
+Thank you to [Dr. Alicia Torregrosa](https://www.usgs.gov/staff-profiles/alicia-torregrosa) for explaining the summertime fog research.
 I encourage you to take a look at her excellent [map](http://journal.baygeo.org/karlthefog/) depicting fog and low cloud cover in the San Francisco Bay Area.